salacika/DE1SQL/SQL1/README.md

 * Writing the first SQL
 * Setting local MYSQL / Workbench (Expected to be done prior the course)
 * Understanding how to work in Workbench
-* Creating the first MySQL database
+* Creating and exploring the first MySQL database
 * Understanding how to backup and restore a database
-* Understanding how to migrate a database
-* Learning about database security

 <br/><br/><br/>